yosupCheon/mern-social-connect/README.md

 ## About the Project
 - For setting up the server, it referenced and followed the MongoDB MERN tutorial.
-- For setting up the server, it referenced and followed the MongoDB MERN tutorial.
+- For the routes, the variables for a user account edited.

 __Date Edit: September 3, 2023__